-Each year, hundreds of thousands of good horses find themselves in transition of career or ownership.
-And each year, a growing number of these horses end up at risk of inhumane treatment.
+Each year, thousands of good horses find themselves in transition of career or ownership.
+And each year, a number of these horses end up at risk of inhumane treatment.
 It’s time for all of us to come together and play a role in changing their story and fate.

 The Right Horse Initiative rallies and unifies the support of horse industry professionals and equine welfare advocates.
 Rather than dwelling on divisive issues or letting emotion overshadow the need for urgent action, we lead the industry toward positive solutions and celebrate stories of successful horse adoption and ownership.
 We’re moving things forward through a dialogue of kindness and respect, and are working together to improve the lives of horses in transition.

 We are the voice of pragmatism and honesty.
 Often, a horse is the right horse for right now.
 We understand that horses have many chapters to their stories, and that’s okay.
 We meet this challenge without judgment.
+We want to provide safe transitions for those horses as they move between careers.
 We recognize the great work so many people in the industry are doing on behalf of adoptable horses — and support them in these efforts.
-Even when that sometimes means doing the hard thing.

 We are good people for good horses.